FBoucher/stream-projects/_posts/2020-11-13-Stream141-How-to-setup-custom-domain-AzFunction.md

 ---
 layout: post
-title: Stream141 How to setup custom domain AzFunction
+title: Stream 141 How to setup custom domain AzFunction
 date: 2020-11-13
 categories: stream
 ---

-# 2020-11-13 - Stream141 How to setup custom domain on you Azure Function
+# 2020-11-13 - Stream 141 How to setup custom domain on you Azure Function

 ## Summary
 -